Overview

 Declined and removed paid partnerships

-If the brand declines the tag, the paid partnership label will be removed from the Idea Pin and you will not be able to tag them again in the same Pin.
-You will need to create a new Idea Pin to tag them.
+If the brand declines the tag, the paid partnership label will be removed from the Pin and you will not be able to tag them again in the same Pin.
+You will need to create a new Pin to tag them.

 You will be notified if a brand declines your paid partnership tag.
-You will not be notified if a brand removes the paid partnership tag from an Idea Pin that it previously approved.
+You will not be notified if a brand removes the paid partnership tag from an Pin that it previously approved.

 Creators can also remove a paid partnership tag at any time.
 Once the tag has been removed, it cannot be added again.